 There was a basic agreement that eligible countries should be developing member states while some were of the view that the support should at first stage limited to Group 1 countries but others suggested that assistance should be provided to Groups 1 and 2 countries.
-Brazil was of a strong view that all developing countries should be eligible to benefit from the fund without differentiation or subcategorization.
-A proposal was also made to prepare a set of criteria for prioritization.
+As there was a strong view that all developing countries should be eligible to benefit from the fund without differentiation or subcategorization, the IWC Secretariat prepared an Information Note "Definition of a Developing Country" in order for the WG to examine how the prioritization should be made (Appendix 5).
+The WG meeting examined the document and found difficulties to categorize countries as "developing countries" taking account of the complex nature for defining developing countries and decided to employ existing categorization in IWC, i.e. the "Capacity to Pay Groups".
+The WG further determined that eligible countries should be those categorized in the Groups 1 & 2.
+Following the agreement on the categorization of eligible countries, WG further examined ways to prioritize the financial support and introduced a set of criteria for prioritization in the "Administration" document (Appendix 4).

-WG-GLM suggests that "developing countries" should be designated as eligible countries with a condition that a definition of developing countries and a set of criteria for prioritization be elaborated under the guidelines to be established for the administration of the fund.
+WG-GLM suggests that the Groups 1 & 2 of the "Capacity to Pay Groups" should be designated as eligible countries with a set of criteria for prioritization prescribed in the Administration document (Appendix 4).